 Ground freezing is a soil stabilization technique carried out by continuously refrigerating the soil.
 Methods, applications and advantages of ground freezing is discussed.

-There are numerous ways and technique of soil stabilization for deep excavation or tunneling.
+There are numerous ways and techniques of soil stabilization for deep excavation or tunneling.
 Some of them are grouting, heat treatment method and many more.
 One of the common and popular method used in the recent times is ground freezing technique.

 Ground freezing is a process of converting pore water or pores into ice by continuously refrigerating the soil.